EDHEC-Risk Climate Impact Institute

-Building upon the expertise and industry reputation developed by EDHEC-Risk Institute over two decades, the core ambition of EDHEC-Risk Climate is to become the leading academic reference helping long-term investors manage the asset pricing and investment management implications of climate change and adaptation and mitigation efforts.
+Building upon the expertise and industry reputation developed by EDHEC-Risk Institute over two decades, the core ambition of EDHEC-Risk Climate is to become a leading academic reference point for long-term investors, helping them to manage the asset pricing implications of climate change.

-This Institute also aims to play a noted role helping financial supervisors and policy makers assess climate-related risks in the financial system and understand their links with the real economy, as well as advising on policy and financial tools to mitigate those risks and optimise the contribution of finance to climate change mitigation and adaptation.
+This Institute also aims to play a noted role assisting financial supervisors and policy makers assess climate-related risks in the financial system and advising on policy and tools to mitigate those risks and optimise the contribution of finance to climate change mitigation and adaptation.

 - To know everything about EDHEC-Risk Climate Impact Institute : go to the dedicated website https://climateimpact.edhec.edu/

 The delivery of these ambitions is centred around two long-term research programmes and a policy advocacy function.

 The research programme looking at the Implications of Climate Change on Asset Pricing and Investment Management is managed by Riccardo Rebonato, PhD, Professor of Finance, EDHEC Business School, and Scientific Director, EDHEC-Risk Climate Impact Institute.

 The research programme looking at the Impact of Finance on Climate Change Mitigation and Adaptation is managed by Irene Monasterolo, PhD, Professor of Climate Finance, EDHEC Business School.

 The policy advocacy function is managed by Frédéric Ducoulombier, CAIA, Director, EDHEC-Risk Climate Impact Institute.